This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 - A break can help you to restart your motivation for long projects (such as a giant boring paper).

 - Breaks increase creativity and productivity.
 I know this sounds counterintuitive since it feels like if you keep working without breaks it feels like you would get more done, but regular breaks help reduce stress and tiredness.

 There are times when you might want to skip a break.
-For instance, if you are “in flow” and really getting things done, you may wish to stay on task.
+When you are in the flow and working hard, you may want to skip your break!